 - Upstairs at Wolf + Badger is Hicce - the first solo venture by Pip Lacey (ex Head Chef of Murano).
 Here's our Test Drive.

-- And Le Chocolat from Alain Ducasse will have Le Cafe next door - will Ducasse do afternoon tea here?
+- There's one remaining place to open.
+Le Chocolat from Alain Ducasse will have Le Cafe next door - will Ducasse do afternoon tea here?
 We hope so.

 Looking for more info?
 Read all our stories about Coal Drops Yard here.